No one likes to think about death — but everyone wants to bring meaning to the life they lived and ease the burden on the loved ones left behind.

 “There are over 50 decisions that have to be made the first day following the passing of a loved one,” says Niki Smith of Smith Funeral Homes.
 “So pre-planning can bring you peace of mind and alleviate the stress for your family.”

 Many people think ahead regarding the basic choice between a burial or a cremation, she says, but there is so much more to consider.
 “Sharing with people how you lived and what was important to you is so important.
 Not just to you, but to your family.”

-Niki and her husband, Shane, manage Reynolds-Smith Funeral Home in Wilmington and L. Eugene Smith & Son Funeral Home in New Vienna.
+Niki and her husband, Shane, manage Smith Funeral Homes & Cremation Services in Wilmington and in New Vienna.
 They are the third generation to serve Clinton County, carrying on a family tradition that is entering its eighth decade.

 “The starting point with pre-planning is how to really personalize your service and make it meaningful to your life,” says Niki.
 Making personalized selections regarding speakers, music, readings, flowers and memorials allow you to express your personality and share significant facets of your life.

 Shane says many clients request symbolic services that incorporate aspects of organizations they were committed to.
 “We have had services that incorporated Masons, Eastern Star, law enforcement and firefighters.
 And we have done many, many military services over the years.”

 According to Shane, the funeral home frequently has people who want to incorporate their interests or hobbies, such as hunting or fishing, into their service.
 The client may want to display special quilts or other mementos of a life well-lived, as well as favorite motorcycles and cars.

 Customization does not need to be limited to the service itself, says Shane.

 “We have had horse-drawn carriages and favorite old pick-up trucks that transported the body to the burial site.
 With pre-planning, people can get as detailed as they want.
 They can make every decision or they can leave some decisions up to the family.”